JosefinE7/MS3_book_club/README.md

 #### Cloning the MS3_book_club project

 You can gain access to my project by going to GitHub pages, below is a step by step process allowing you to download my project and make it your own.
-One of the things provided by the Code Institute is “gitpod-full-template” (https://github.com/Code-Institute-Org/gitpod-full-template) which provided me with useful extensions, shortcuts etc.
+One of the things provided by the Code Institute is [gitpod-full-template](https://github.com/Code-Institute-Org/gitpod-full-template) which provided me with useful extensions, shortcuts etc.

 If you would like to download and work on this project separately, make sure to: